pagetitle

 Relationships with the local communities

 The supports for the agriculture and livestock industry are important measures to revitalize the local communities; We provide technical supports by specialists and veterinarians.
-Domestic animals such as sheep, llamas and cattle propagated in our own farm are given to the local farmers.
+We artificially inseminate cattle to improve livestock breeds and lend studhorses and sheep propagated in our own farm to the local farmers.

 Providing an ambulance to Huallanca Village; providing medical assistance including support for COVID-19 measures.